lamar-frankie/sir-norman-baxter/README.md

 ### _The Regal Beagle_

 Congratulations to you!
 You have been given both the honor and the privilege to share space with the great Sir Norman L. Baxter.
 Sir Baxter is both a scholar and a gentlemen.
 He has many patents to is his in the fields of engineering, math, and fire hydrant science.
 In  addition to his academic pursuits, Sir Baxter has a proud history of military service.
-He has valliantly barked at the UPS person and is a vetern of chasing the squirrles that live in the pecan tree on Dunwoody St.
+He has valiantly barked at the UPS person and is a veteran of chasing the squirrels that live in the pecan tree on Dunwoody St.

 Below you will find instructions for making the most out of your time with Sir Norman.

 ### Feeding

-Sir Norman's body is a temple; a performance temple; a gloryious performance temple.
+Sir Norman's body is a temple; a performance temple; a glorious performance temple.
 In order to maintain his physique and the energy levels required for his life style, Sir Baxter requires 2 quality feedings per day.

 **First feeding:**
 - 1 cup of dry dog food